-One of the most important things to consider when setting up your new business, whether it’s accountancy or building, is health and safety.
-But don’t worry – it doesn’t have to be complex, just be sure to seek professional advice if ever you are unsure about your responsibilities.
+One of the most important things to consider when setting up your new business, whether it’s a retail outlet or a trade service, is health and safety.
+But don’t worry – it doesn’t have to be complex, just be sure to seek professional advice if ever you are unsure about your responsibilities

 Legally you are obliged to decide exactly who will be responsible for health and safety in your business.
-Many bigger companies delegate this to an external consultant so that they can concentrate on other things, but new business owners usually accept this task themselves.
+Many bigger companies delegate this to an external consultant so that they can concentrate on other things.
+But, in many new businesses the owners usually accept this task themselves.
 You must ensure that you or your appointed person is competent to take charge of your health and safety.

-As a start up you are unlikely to need a written health and safety policy (it’s only required if you have five or more employees), but it wouldn’t hurt to have a written record of the risks you have identified and how they will be handled.
+As a start up, you are unlikely to need a written health and safety policy (a written policy in only required if you have five or more employees), but it wouldn’t hurt to have a written record of the risks you have identified and how they will be handled.
 No matter what type of business you run, your health and safety policy should describe how you will:

 - prevent accidents and work-related ill health, and control risks arising from work activities;

 - provide adequate training for all your employees, ensuring they are competent;